Team-Cap-Tracks/cap-tracks-frontend/README.md

 # Cap-Tracks
-Cap-Tracks is a route-planning application that takes the mess away from reliable D.C.
-Metro information and access.
-It allows the user to view important information, such as station locations and schedule.
-From there, the user can create a 'ticket' for a specific station-to-station ride.
+Cap-Tracks is a route-planning application that simplifies the D.C.
+Metro system.
+Cap-Tracks allows the user to view important information, such as station locations and schedules.
+Additionally, logged in users can create a 'ticket' for a specific station-to-station ride.
 ---------------

 ### Getting Started: